 MUMSS and MSMS have been jointly engaging in a CSR initiative, the “Christmas Card Project” organized by NPO Wonder Art Production, since 2012.
 Each year, employees and family members from both companies join hands in making original handwritten Christmas cards for children in hospitals.
 A total of over 1,500 heartwarming cards have been delivered to children across the country.

-Twice a year, employees from MUMSS and MSMS bring clothes, linens, household goods and other items for donations to the Clothing Drive.
+Employees from MUMSS and MSMS bring clothes, linens, household goods and other items for donations to the Clothing Drive.
 Truck-loads of collected items are donated to the Salvation Army each time.

 Japan Earthquake Recovery Efforts

 In the wake of the March 11, 2011 Japan earthquake and tsunami, MUMSS and MSMS employees have been engaging in recovery efforts to support the local communities in the quake-hit areas.

 As the Japanese securities joint venture marked its 5th anniversary in 2015, MUMSS and MSMS joined hands for a new volunteering opportunity, Tsumiki Project, to help bring smiles to children in the Tohoku region by sending them handmade wooden blocks (tsumiki).
 Volunteers from both companies filed wood pieces made of recycled timbers from forest thinning, to make tsumiki that children can play with safely.
 A total of 3,400 pieces of tsumiki were donated to 13 kindergartens in Miyagi and Fukushima.
 The project was organized by NPO The Lifestyle Research Institute of Forests.